 Be sure to consider factors such as language differences, cultural adaptations and class sizes.
 If your child is used to a small school, he or she may feel even more overwhelmed in a foreign institution with thousands of students.
 Many countries have international schools which offer instruction in several common languages.
 Crown can connect you with helpful, trustworthy resources to find the best options for your family.

 Allow your children to take favorite toys or belongings along, and even keep one during the trip.
 Give them time to get used to their new surroundings, and help ease the transition by placing familiar items in their bedroom and around the house.
 Take them along when you explore the new city.
 If you can, visit the new school and meet the teacher before classes begin to help your child feel more comfortable.

 Crown has been helping families relocate abroad for decades, and we understand the challenges.
 We have a great children’s program with a range of tools to assist parents through the transition.
+In addition, our Kids Connection website features games and moving information specifically designed for children.
+It is created particularly to help young children adapt to the moving process and new environment.
 Let us know how we can help make your move smoother for everyone.